 Social Engineering Risk Assessment

 As technology advances, the ways in which we interact with each other change.
 We communicate more frequently through social media and other online platforms, which has led to a new form of communication known as social engineering.
-This article will explain what social engineering is, how it works, and how you can protect yourself from it.
+Here we are providing social Risk assessment services to our client to protect from Social Frauds.

 What is social engineering?